 Variables affecting customer lifetime value

 When you factor customer lifetime value into pricing, there are many questions you need to ask.
 For example, how many more customers could you acquire if you were to reduce your pricing?
 Does changing the price affect how long they stay?
-What is the cost of utilizing sales tools such as freemiums and free trials to drive customer acquisition?
+What is the cost of utilizing sales tools such as freemium and free trials to drive customer acquisition?
 What percentage of customers convert at the end of the free trial?
 What is the optimal length of a free trial for driving conversions?
 What is the cost of various steps a merchant can take to increase conversions?
 What percentage of customers that consume freemium content later convert to paid subscribers?
 How long does that process take?
 There is no end to the questions that could inform your pricing strategy.

 CLV calculations also directly feed into determining a customer retention policy.
 How much effort should you invest to retain a customer who has been with you for three months?
-Should you invest less, more or the same to try to preserve a customer who has been with you for, six months, 12 months or two years?
+Should you invest less, more, or the same to try to preserve a customer who has been with you for, six months, 12 months, or two years?
 What is the cost of various retention strategies?

 The best answer to all these questions is potentially already at your fingertips – inside your own data.